Wednesday, May 31, 2017

 Review

 My experience of the first Guardians of the Galaxy movie would have never been the same if I had not seen the new chapter in theatres.
 The thrilling cosmic action, humour and 70s music get reinstated in GUARDIANS OF THE GALAXY VOL. 2.
 It was a surprising continuation that everyone agrees has the same impact as the original movie.
 Writer/director James Gunn has masterminded the sequel to continue the wild space adventures of Marvel's sci-fi heroes.
-The film has a thoughtful storyline and complex characterisations.
-It boasts an immense visual display and loses none of these aspects that continue to be in the feature that is neither as significant as what other viewers say.
+The film has a thoughtful storyline and complex characterisation.
+It boasts an immense visual display and loses none of these aspects that continue to be in the feature that's not as significant as what other viewers say.
 The film's plot has some similarities to The Empire Strikes Back, and it has more of a bittersweet closing than a downer ending.

 The original actors like Chris Pratt, Zoe Saldana, Bradley Cooper and others are back as the famed eponymous group of heroes ready to save the galaxy from evil forces again.
 Even the undisputed Vin Diesel is now voicing the young, cutesy version of Groot.
 The newer cast member, Kurt Russell, was a legendary and remarkable actor when portraying Star Lord's mysterious and godlike estranged father.
 His true intentions are yet unknown.